danspielman/Laplacians.jl/README.md

 Changes:

+* Moved `lex.jl` to the directory `buggy`, as on further testing we found bugs in it.

 * dropped wGrid3, as it produced a 4d grid so probably wasn't being used anyway.
+Dropped wGrid2 also.
 * Changed the names of many functions to bring closer to the Julia standard naming scheme.
-New names are empty_graph, path_graph, ring_graph, complete_graph, generalized_ring, rand_gen_ring, product_graph, wgrid2,
+New names are empty_graph, path_graph, ring_graph, complete_graph, generalized_ring, rand_gen_ring, product_graph, join_graphs, ...
+Set deprecation warnings for the old names.